About A Girl

 most importantly,

-that her gender doesn’t determine anything about
+that her gender doesn’t determine

 what she does,